JohnVinyard/zounds/doc/source/quick-start.rst

 	print FrameModel.loud.min()
 	print FrameModel.loud.max()
 	print '================================================================'
-	print 'Grab a random sound from the database' frames = FrameModel.random()
+	print 'Grab a random sound from the database and play it' frames = FrameModel.random()
 	print frames
 	Z.play(frames.audio)
 	print '================================================================'
-	print 'Features are just numpy arrays.'
+	print 'Features are just numpy arrays.
+Here\'s the shape and datatype of the "loud" feature' print frames.loud.shape
-	print frames.loudness.shape
-	print frames.loudness.dtype
+	print frames.loud.dtype
 	print '================================================================'
-	print 'Features that aren\'t stored can be computed on the fly and cached by simply accessing them' print frames.fft.shape
+	print 'Features that aren\'t stored can be computed on the fly and cached by simply accessing them.
+Here\'s the shape and datatype of the "fft" feature' print frames.fft.shape
 	print frames.fft.dtype
 	print '================================================================'